NOTE: to learn more about the Value Picker and its many function, please read the documentation.

 $Weekday(DateTime)

 Returns the weekday (text) from a date column value.
-E.g. returns Saturday (it will be in the language of your website).
+For example, it will return Saturday, if the language of your SharePoint site is English.

 $Hour(DateTime)